dhhruv/Sudoku-Solver/README.md

     </a>
 </p>

-## Introduction:
--	Sudoku is one of the most popular logic-based number-placement puzzle game.
-The literal meaning of "Su-doku" in Japanese is "the number that is single".
+- Are you ready to put your logical thinking and reasoning skills to the test?
+Look no further than Sudoku Solver, the ultimate tool for solving Sudoku puzzles quickly and easily.

--	The objective is to fill a nine-by-nine (9x9) grid with digits so that each row, column and 3x3 section contain number between 1 and 9, with each number used once and only once in each section.
-The Sudoku game players are provided with partially filled grid meant to be solved.
+- Sudoku is a popular number-placement puzzle game that requires players to fill a nine-by-nine grid with digits so that each row, column, and 3x3 section contains numbers between 1 and 9, with each number used once and only once in each section.
+It's a challenging game that helps improve concentration, memory, and cognitive abilities.

--	To solve sudoku one doesn't require the knowledge of mathematics but require the logic and reasoning.
-Solving Sudoku Puzzles daily helps with your brain.
-It improves the concentration and logical thinking.
-One can look for sudoku puzzles given in Newspapers or can play them online provided by many websites.

-## About:

-This Script is a Sudoku Solver that solves almost any Sudoku Puzzle by visualizing through the Backtracking Algorithm which is made using the PyGame Library in Python.
-Ever tried but stucked on Sudoku Puzzles given in newspapers, magazines and online.
-You can use this script to get its solution instantly and move further.
+- With Sudoku Solver, you don't have to spend hours solving puzzles by hand.
+Our powerful algorithm solves almost any Sudoku puzzle in seconds, allowing you to move on to more challenging puzzles quickly.
+Plus, our visualizer feature demonstrates how the backtracking algorithm works, so you can understand the logic behind each solution.

-## Working:
+## Features:

--	Every time this Script is executed, a Random Solvable board is created.
+- Generates a random, solvable Sudoku board every time the script is executed
--	Now, the user can first try to attempt solving it by clicking on the cells and entering values manually.
-Check the Input Section for the same.
--	Once the the user finalizes that the inputted number is the correct entry, pressing the enter key will attempt to input the number onto the board.
--	Correct answers will be permanently displayed while incorrect answers will be removed.
--	Likewise, values can be removed by pressing on the backspace or delete keys.
+- Easy-to-use GUI for inputting and solving puzzles
+- Visualizer feature demonstrates how the backtracking algorithm works
+- Option to receive hints for tricky puzzles
+- Improves cognitive abilities, including concentration and logical thinking

+## How to Use:
+To use Sudoku Solver, simply download the repository and run the SudokuGUI.py file.
+You'll be presented with a random Sudoku board and a GUI for inputting your solutions.
+Use the left-click to select the box you want to fill, then enter your value and confirm it by pressing the Enter key.

 <p align="center">
 	<img src="https://github.com/dhhruv/Sudoku-Solver/blob/master/assets/Entering%20Values.gif">
 </p>

--	If at any point the player decides to solve the board, the Spacebar key can be pressed.
--	This will commence a visual which will demonstrate how the backtracking algorithm works and how it is being applied in order to solve the board.
+If you get stuck on a tricky puzzle, press the Spacebar key to solve the board using the backtracking algorithm.
+You can also receive hints by pressing the "h" key, which will display a random correct value on the board.

 <p align="center">
 	<img src="https://github.com/dhhruv/Sudoku-Solver/blob/master/assets/Visualizer.gif">